quadbio/RNAseq_tutorial/Tutorial.md

 <p align="center"><img src="img/hcl_DEG.png" /></p>

 Practically speaking, clusters can now be easily obtained by defining a cutting location at the y-axis of the tree.
-However, right then we encounter one major difficulty when doing hierarchical clustering: at which location shall we cut, or how many clusters we can actually need?
+However, right then we encounter one major difficulty when doing hierarchical clustering: at which location we should cut, or how many clusters we actually need?
 There is usually no easy answer.
 There are algorithms that try to do it objectively and fully data-driven.
 For instance, one can cut at the place with the largest gap between two nearby branching points.
 On the other hand, clustering is just a way of grouping genes with similar behavior together, and there is in any case no good answer, or probably no such a uniquely correct answer, that how many real groups exist.
 Therefore, I personally don't think one has to do the cut in a fully objective manner.
-You can explore a little bit, to try several numbers of clusters and check their behaviors, then pick the one you like the best.
+You can explore a little bit, try several numbers of clusters and check their behaviors, then pick the one you like the best.
 It is also possible to do it more flexibly, like firstly choosing a larger number of clusters, and then merging some of them when there a valid reason.

 To assist making decision, one can visualize the correlation/distance matrix, with rows and columns ordered by the dendrogram from the hierarchical clustering.
 ```R